My computer is slow after installing an antivirus

 After any antivirus scanner has been installed in a computer, it will be loaded into the computers memory each time the computer boots.
 This is done to help protect your computer at all times, from any threat.
 When any program loads itself into memory, including an antivirus program, it will consume some of the total memory available to the computer.
 If your computer does not have a lot of memory, or is already low in memory, this can affect the overall performance of the computer.

-For example, AVG users can adjust their scan settings by following the below steps.
+For example, AVG users can adjust their scan settings by following the steps below.

 - Right click on the AVG icon () on the Notification area.